Polytechnic Institute Australia maintains the highest levels of academic leadership and corporate governance.

 Emeritus Professor Peter Flood (Chair)

 Professor Flood is a distinguished Australian academic with five decades of activities as a scientist, geologist, and higher education administrator.
-He has First Class Honours in Science and a Masters in Science from the University of New England, and a PhD from the University of Queensland.
+He has First Class Honours and a Master of Science from the University of New England, and A PhD from the University of Queensland.
 In addition, he holds a Diploma from Harvard University in Educational Management.
-He is the author of more than 350 research publications.

-He is currently Honorary Professor at the University of Sydney and has held previous appointments at the University of Hong Kong and the University of Miami.
+He is an Emeritus Professor at the University of New England and he has served as Honorary Professor at the University of Sydney.
+He has held previous appointments at the University of Hong Kong and the University of Miami.
 He lectured at the University of Queensland (1972-1979), the University of New England (1980-2009), and the University of Sydney (2013-2014).

 Professor Leigh Deves